Lamb for raw dog food is one of my favorite protein sources in raw feeding, and today’s blog post is all about it!

 - Omega-3 Fatty Acids.
 Anti-inflammatory that supports skin and coat health, heart & brain health as well as healthy joints.

-Overall, red meats such as lamb (also beef, deer, duck and pork) are richer in nutrients than white meat (poultry and rabbit).
+Overall, red meats such as lamb (also beef, deer, and pork) are richer in nutrients than white meat (poultry and rabbit).

 Ground Raw Lamb for Dogs